abhinandan0y/XR_unconsciousness/Game Engine Development/Choose a Graphics Library.md

 To start rendering graphics in C++ on Linux, you'll need to choose and set up a graphics library, create a window, and then use the chosen graphics library to render content.
 Here's a step-by-step guide to help you achieve this:

 Q: how to go with below instructions:
 ##### i)Choose a Graphics Library: Choose a graphics library that you can use to render 2D or 3D graphics.
-Some popular choices include OpenGL, DirectX, and Vulkan.
+Some popular choices include <u>OpenGL, DirectX, and Vulkan<\u>.
 These libraries provide functions that you can use to draw graphics on the screen.

 ##### 2) Set Up a Window: Before you can render any graphics, you need to set up a window where the graphics will be displayed.
-You can use a library like GLFW or SDL to create a window.
+You can use a library like <u>GLFW or SDL<\u> to create a window.

 #### Step 1: Choose a Graphics Library
 For cross-platform development, OpenGL is a popular choice.
 We'll use GLFW to create a window and manage input, and GLEW (OpenGL Extension Wrangler Library) to handle modern OpenGL functions.